Strategy Implementation in Strategic Management: Key Steps

 Strategy Implementation in Strategic Management

-An Organisation structure must be ESTABLISHED that will help the entity to implement its strategies effectively in order to achieve its strategic targets.
-‘Organizing’ MEANS putting into place a management structure and delegating authority.
-Individuals should be made Responsible and Accountable for different aspects of the chosen strategies.
-Decision-making processes must be established.
+An Organisation Structure Must be ESTABLISHED that will help the entity to Implement its strategies effectively in order to achieve its strategic targets.
+‘Organizing’ MEANS putting into place a Management structure and delegating authority.

 2. Enabling